redeykaylo/vehiclescale/README.md

 ## 💬 Support

 If you encounter any issues or have questions, feel free to open an issue on GitHub.
+For community support and chat, join our Discord server:(https://discord.gg/g9hEEFXeAy).

 ---